Spark scam: Hundreds of victims as thousands of dollars posted offshore

 "The caller typically claims they are from Spark, claiming there is a security or internet issue with their computer or router."

-At some point in the conservation, the victims are told by email that they are the subject of identity theft/fraud.
+At some point in the conversation, the victims are told by email that they are the subject of identity theft or fraud.

 They are then spoken to by a person falsely claiming to be a police officer.